deploytoprod/EMRintro/L3a-SparkSubmit.md

 # Lab 3

+Note: if you skip Lab2, please follow [this instructions](https://github.com/deploytoprod/EMRintro/blob/master/L2a-S3.md) to create the scaffolding needed for Lab3.

 # Working with Spark

 This lab demonstrates submitting and monitoring Spark-based ETL work to an Amazon EMR cluster.